 Some lemon martini recipes call for citron vodka.
 This one, however, calls for unflavored vodka because we’re adding a lot of freshly squeezed lemon juice.
 Also, citron vodka isn’t something we keep in our house, and I’d bet you don’t, either.

 If you want your lemon drop to be even more lemon-y, feel free to add the lemon vodka, but it’s certainly not a requirement.
+I’ve also seen folks add lemon drop candy as a sugary floater for fun.

 Pro tip: Since this is a vodka martini, you want to use good quality vodka.
 Tito’s is my favorite brand.